afrind/warp-draft/draft-ietf-moq-transport.md

 * Invalid Range - The end of the SUBSCRIBE range is earlier than the beginning, or the end of the range has already been published.

-* Retry Track Alias - The publisher requires the subscriber to use the given Track Alias when subscribing.

 ## SUBSCRIBE_UPDATE {#message-subscribe-update}